daos-stack/daos/docs/QSG/qemu-vms.md

 ## Goal

 This document gives the basic steps to set up an experimental DAOS system using QEMU VMs.
 This system has the minimal configuration of two VMs.
-One VM acts as the DAOS server.
-The other one acts as the DAOS admin and client.
+One VM acts as the DAOS server and admin.
+The other one acts as the DAOS client.
 You can create pools, containers, and access containers through FUSE.
-This setup can provide a small playground if you don't have a spare NVMe disk.
+You can experiment with DAOS even if you don't have no spare NVMe disk.

 ## Prerequisites